flash548/budget-tracker/README.md

 * **/categories/remove/`category-name`**

     * Deletes a category from the db and its associated range from the `ranges` table.
 Returns a list of remaining categories still in the db.
+    * WARNING: Right now deleting a category CASCADES the deletion - so anything that's tagged with that category also gets deleted!